ChokoGroup/Choko-Hack/README.md

 ### What's new in v13.0.0

-- Great stability improvements.
-Hopefully, lots of under-the-hood changes will give us NO MORE CORRUPTED USB DISKS!
+- Almost completely rewritten scripts and lots of under-the-hood changes should give us NO MORE CORRUPTED USB DISKS!
-  Even if the CHA is turned off abruptly, Windows will say the pendisk need to be checked, but after checking it should report "no errors found".
+  We can't really promise 100% will never happen, of course, but even if the CHA is turned off abruptly, and Windows saying the pendisk need to be checked, it should report "no errors found" after checking.
 - Rewritten safe reboot/shutdown scripts.
   Note: after a crash, sometimes the safe reboot/shutdown buttons combo can take some time to be detected.
 Please hold the buttons until the screen shows the shutdown/reboot messages.
 - New option in settings menu to download and install updates from GitHub.